There's plenty more to this sector than just fundraising and campaigning - discover what the charity and voluntary sector can offer you...

 There has been an increase in graduate opportunities in fundraising.
 This is an area that is very important to large companies in this sector, particularly in times of recession where there is often a decrease in charitable giving.
 The Institute of Fundraising promotes fundraising as a career choice and provides a range of courses up to International Advanced Diploma level.

-An increasing emphasis on CSR has resulted in many companies investing in employee volunteering activities, creating more jobs for volunteer co-ordinators.
+An increasing emphasis on corporate social responsibility (CSR) has resulted in many companies investing in employee volunteering activities, creating more jobs for volunteer co-ordinators.
 Some large employers also recruit graduates to specific CSR roles or include CSR in commercial graduate schemes.

 There is a diverse range of opportunities in this sector and you will need to decide how you can best fit in.
 In a small organisation you may need to be a jack of all trades, so demonstrating you have a range of skills will be important.
 In contrast, larger charities often look for people with specific professional skills and experience, such as teachers, doctors and lawyers.